dayannis06/hello-word/README.md

 # hello-word
-This repository is for practicing
+This repository is for practicing devs skills with Code:You